dixeena13/Kerala_forecast/README.md

 The synthetic plot is useful for reproducible testing; the real-data plot shows how the repository can connect to live meteorological data without requiring a large GRIB/netCDF download.

-## How I Would Extend This With Real Data

-1. Replace the synthetic generator with real NWP forecasts and observations using `xarray`.
-2. Add `cfgrib` ingestion for GRIB files and netCDF support for station/radar/reanalysis data.
-3. Use spatial and temporal cross-validation, with special attention to heavy rainfall events.
-4. Add model/version tracking, drift monitoring, and scheduled batch inference.
-5. Package a lightweight deployment pattern that can run in cloud environments or at partner weather services with limited infrastructure.

-## Application Note

-This project is designed to show transferable strengths from physics, statistical modelling, uncertainty-aware time-series analysis, and Python-based scientific workflows.
-The Kerala framing makes the South Asia relevance explicit while keeping the scope achievable for a focused application portfolio.